MarkusFerdinandDablander/Rational_Neural_Graph_Fingerprints_tf_2_keras/README.md

 ## Atom, bond and edge tensors

 This codebase uses tensor matrices to represent molecules.
-Each molecule is described by a combination of the following four tensorss:
+Each molecule is described by a combination of the following four tensors:

-    atom matrix, size: (max_atoms, num_atom_features) This matrix defines the atom features.
+- atom matrix, size: (max_atoms, num_atom_features) This matrix defines the atom features.
 Each column in the atom matrix represents the feature vector for the atom at the index of that column.

-    edge matrix, size: (max_atoms, max_degree) This matrix defines the connectivity between atoms.
+- edge matrix, size: (max_atoms, max_degree) This matrix defines the connectivity between atoms.

-    atoms existence, size (max_atoms,).
-This binary 1d array indicates the number of atoms of a molecule.

 Each column in the edge matrix represent the neighbours of an atom.
 The neighbours are encoded by an integer representing the index of their feature vector in the atom matrix.
 As atoms can have a variable number of neighbours, not all rows will have a neighbour index defined.
 These entries are filled with the masking value of -1.
 (This explicit edge matrix masking value is important for the layers to work)

-    bond tensor size: (max_atoms, max_degree, num_bond_features) This matrix defines the atom features.
+- bond tensor size: (max_atoms, max_degree, num_bond_features) This matrix defines the atom features.
 The first two dimensions of this tensor represent the bonds defined in the edge tensor.
 The column in the bond tensor at the position of the bond index in the edge tensor defines the features of that bond.
 Bonds that are unused are masked with 0 vectors.

+- atoms existence, size (max_atoms,).
+This binary 1d array indicates the number of atoms of a molecule.
+If a molecule has (say) 2 atoms, the array is (1,1,0,...,0).

 # Batch representations

 This codes deals with molecules in batches.
 An extra dimension is added to all of the four tensors at the first index.
 Their respective sizes become:

-    atom matrix, size: (num_molecules, max_atoms, num_atom_features)
+- atom matrix, size: (num_molecules, max_atoms, num_atom_features)
-    edge matrix, size: (num_molecules, max_atoms, max_degree)
+- edge matrix, size: (num_molecules, max_atoms, max_degree)
-    bond tensor size: (num_molecules, max_atoms, max_degree, num_bond_features)
+- bond tensor size: (num_molecules, max_atoms, max_degree, num_bond_features)
-    atoms existence size: (num_molecules, max_atoms)
+- atoms existence size: (num_molecules, max_atoms)

 As molecules have different numbers of atoms, max_atoms needs to be defined for the entire dataset.
 Unused atom columns are masked by 0 vectors.